Llewellyn500/cs4-sem-2-notes/📚 Courses/CSM 482 - Info Systems 2/Personal_Notes/Preparation for exam.md

 To fight these forces, businesses use IT to implement five core competitive strategies:

 - **Cost Leadership:** Become the lowest-cost producer.
-IT helps by streamlining processes and managing inventory efficiently9999.
+IT helps by streamlining processes and managing inventory efficiently.

 - **Differentiation:** Make your products or services different from and better than competitors'.
-IT helps by gathering data to understand customer needs better101010101010101010.
+IT helps by gathering data to understand customer needs better.

 - **Innovation:** Find new ways of doing business, like creating unique products or making radical changes to processes11111111.